infozenfrance/Phraseanet-Docs/en/FAQ/Administration/index.rst

 The result thumbnails are hot-air-balloons
 ------------------------------------------

-The creation of sub-definitions sometime takes time depending on the nature and the size of the documents that were added to the base.
+The creation of sub-definitions sometimes takes time depending on the nature and the size of the documents that were added to the base.

 Also make sure that the sub-definitions creation task is started in the Admin